Our Lady of Knock

 Archbishop John MacHale of Tuam established an inquiry commission led by Canon Ultan Bourke within weeks.
 The commission collected sworn depositions from all 15 witnesses — ranging in age from 5 to 75, male and female — who gave mutually consistent descriptions of the figures' positions, clothing, and the glow.
 The commission concluded the testimony was 'trustworthy and satisfactory.'
 A second commission in 1936 re-interviewed surviving witnesses and found no inconsistencies with the original testimony.

 No investigation was conducted into possible projection or lighting sources in 1879.
-The figures never moved and never spoke — consistent with either a genuine vision or an optical effect such as a magic lantern projection or luminous gas, though no evidence for these was found.
-The sociological context is significant: 1879 was a severe agricultural crisis year in Mayo (the 'Land War'), and intense communal religious experience under stress is well-documented.
-The apparition conveyed exclusively Roman Catholic liturgical imagery, which is consistent with what that community would expect to see — and also with what a motivated fabricator would stage.
+The figures never moved and never spoke — no messages and no requests were reported.
+The year 1879 was a severe agricultural crisis year in Mayo (the 'Land War').
+The apparition conveyed exclusively Roman Catholic liturgical imagery.

 Recognition